-I am an artist whose interests lie in sound, storytelling, voice and music.
+I am an artist working in sound, storytelling, voice and music.
 My work is wide-ranging and explores ideas using different media.
 Nature, community and the art of making, are themes close to my heart and frequently visited in my work.
 I have forged many successful collaborations working with other artists, organisations, academic researchers, producers, performers, writers and directors in a variety of settings.
 Recent work features in my BLOG.

 Whether you’re interested in discussing music for a project or working collaboratively with me on something, commissioning research, or have an enquiry about a course or workshops, guest speaking or mentoring, please....

-I compose music for media and performing arts, and am a singer-songwriter and one half of post-minimalist duo Poiesis.
+I compose music for media and performing arts, and am a singer-songwriter.
 I specialise in music and narrative, and creating through-composed narratives.
 My work frequently marries soundscape, field recording and electroacoustic composition with narrative, voice and scored instrumentation.
 I hold an MA in composing music for film and television from Kingston University and am a former BBC Radio Drama composer-in-residence.